-WESTERN AUSTRALIAN BRANCH COMMITTEE OF MANAGEMENT'S STATEMENT
+COMMITTEE OF MANAGEMENT'S STATEMENT

-On the 15 November 2022 the State Council of the Automotive, Food, Metals, Engineering, Printing and Kindred Industries Union, Western Australian Branch passed the following resolution in relation to the general purpose financial report (GPFR) of the State Council for the year ended 30 September 2022:
+On 2 December 2022 the State Council of the Automotive, Food, Metals, Engineering, Printing & Kindred Industries Union New South Wales Branch passed the following resolution in relation to the general purpose financial report (GPFR) of the State Council for the year ended 30 September 2022:

-The Western Australian State Council declares that in its opinion:
+The New South Wales State Council declares that in its opinion:

-- (a) The financial statements and notes comply with the Australian Accounting Standards; - (b) The financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - (c) The financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Branch for the financial year to which they relate; - (d) There are reasonable grounds to believe that the Branch will be able to pay its debts as and when they become due and payable; and - (e) During the financial year to which the GPFR relates and since the end of that year: - (i) Meetings of the Branch committee of management were held in accordance with the rules of the organisation and of the Branch concerned with; and - (ii) The financial affairs of the Branch have been managed in accordance with the rules of the organisation including the rules of the Branch concerned; and - (iii) The financial records of the Branch have been kept and maintained in accordance with the RO Act; and - (iv) The financial records of the Branch have been kept, as far as practicable, in a consistent manner to each of the other branches of the organisation; and - (v) No information has been sought in any request by a member of the Branch or Commissioner duly made under Section 272 of the RO Act; and - (vi) No orders for inspection of financial records have been made by Fair Work Commission under section 273 of the RO Act.
+- The financial statements and notes comply with the Australian Accounting Standards; - b) The financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - c) The financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Branch for the financial year to which they relate; - d) There are reasonable grounds to believe that the Branch will be able to pay its debts as and when they become due and payable; and - e) During the financial year to which the GPFR relates and since the end of that year: - (i) Meetings of the Branch committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned with; and - (ii) The financial affairs of the Branch have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) The financial records of the Branch have been kept and maintained in accordance with the RO Act; and; - (iv) The financial records of the Branch have been kept, as far as practicable, in a consistent manner to each of the other branches of the organisation; and - (v) No information has been sought in any request by a member of the Branch or Commissioner duly made under Section 272 of the RO Act; and - (vi) No orders for inspection of financial records has been made by Fair Work Commission under section 273 of the RO Act.

-This declaration is made in accordance with a resolution of the Western Australian State Council:
+This declaration is made in accordance with a resolution of the New South Wales State Council.